giovanifss/Gitmails/README.md

 <p align="center"><img src="https://s9.postimg.cc/70vgwyp73/LOGO_PROPOSAL_FOR_GITMAILS_9b.png"></p>

+## Development - IMPORTANT
+This Gitmails version is no longer maintained.
+Check out the [Gitmails Shell](https://github.com/giovanifss/Gitmails-sh) port if you want to use a version that is maintained and, hopefully, developed.

+If you do not want to use the shell port and prefer the Python version, feel free to fork Gitmails and direct it to whenever path you see fit.

 ## Overview
 Gitmails explores that git commits contains a name and an email configured by the author and that version control host services are being used to store a lot of projects.